ansible-community/antsibull-docs/tests/functional/baseline-no-breadcrumbs/collections/ns/col2/foo3_module.rst

 .. note::
     This module is part of the `ns.col2 collection <https://galaxy.ansible.com/ns/col2>`_ (version 0.0.1).

+    It is not included in ``ansible-core``.
+    To check whether it is installed, run :code:`ansible-galaxy collection list`.

     To install it, use: :code:`ansible-galaxy collection install ns.col2`.
     You need further requirements to be able to use this module, see :ref:`Requirements <ansible_collections.ns.col2.foo3_module_requirements>` for details.